Previous: 11.3. Phases in a learning and research process.

 Fermions have half-integral spin, they are selective and obey the exclusion principle; a gas of fermions have at most one particle in each one-particle quantum states.
 Bosons have integral spin, they are gregarious and can condense in a quantum state described by one and the same wavefunction; below a certain critical temperature they form a Bose-Einstein condensate.

-In June 4, 1924 Einstein received a letter from Satyendra Nath Bose (1894-1977) explaining that a recent paper written by him was rejected for publication.
+In June 4, 1924 Albert Einstein (1879-1995) received a letter from Satyendra Nath Bose (1894-1977) explaining that a recent paper written by him was rejected for publication.
 He had worked on a derivation of Planck´s law of black-body radiation by introducing a new procedure for the coarse-grained counting in the phase space.
 Accompanying his letter Bose sent a translation in English of his rejected paper and asked Einstein, that in case he might think the work had sufficient merit, to arrange it for a publication in a German journal.

 Einstein did the translation and submitted the paper including the following translator´s note: “In my opinion, Bose´s derivation of the Planck formula constitutes an important advance.
 The method used here also yields the quantum theory of the ideal gas, as I shall discuss elsewhere in more detail”.
 Probably Einstein was thinking on his paper Quantum Theory of the Monatomic Ideal Gas to be published in the journal Sitzungsberichte der Preussischen Akademie der Wissenschaften, Physikalisch-mathematische Klasse, 1924, 261–267.

 Bose-Einstein condensation is a new state of matter, a state of microscopic quantum coherence.
-When the atoms are cooled down near the absolute zero, their quantum wave functions begin to overlap and the atoms lose their individual identities, behaving more like a single super-atom than an agglomeration of distinct atoms glued together.
+When the atoms are cooled down near absolute zero, their quantum wave functions begin to overlap and the atoms lose their individual identities, behaving more like a single super-atom than an agglomeration of distinct atoms glued together.
 All these atoms occupy the same position with an almost null momentum.
 They satisfy Heisenberg´s indeterminacy principle.

 At the time of the publication of Bose and Einstein papers the possibility of observing boson condensation was considered as having “a purely imaginary character”, also with no possible connections with unknown effects like superconductivity or superfluidity.
 These effects were experimentally discovered before their satisfactory theoretical explanations were available.
 Let us follow the sequence in time of this conceptual trajectory whose main steps are the condensates formed by bosons in these conditions: pairs of electrons in superconductivity, pair of atoms of He-3 in superfluidity and atoms of alkali gases like rubidium and sodium in Bose-Einstein condensation.